denten-books/plain-text/3-format.md

 for description, reading for pattern, and finally, reading for literal meaning or "just reading" [@best_surface_2009, 9].

-In making the argument for a kind of surface reading, Best and Marcus appeal to the kind of formal poetics advocated by Susan Sontag in the late 1960s.
+In making the argument for surface reading, Best and Marcus gesture toward the kind of formal poetics advocated by Susan Sontag in the late 1960s.
 At the time, Sontag wrote about "the need for more attention to form in art."
 Interpretation can be liberating, she wrote, but it can also stifle creativity.
 It "depletes" the world in some way, placing the critic in a privileged and unnecessarily meddling position between reader and text.
 "If